ssvlabs/ssv/eth/design.md

 ### EL sync

-if the EL node is not synced, we should stop event processing and signal the node to crash becasue we can't resume. a synecd EL node is a prerequisite to run SSV.
+if the EL node is not synced, we should stop event processing and signal the node to crash becasue we can't resume. a synced EL node is a prerequisite to run SSV.

 After crash the SSV node will launch and will wait and retry until it synced, so it won't be in a crash loop.